jwzhanggy/Graph-Bert/README.md

 ************************************************************************************************

-## The best encountered learning results of Graph-Bert with graph-raw residual on Cora.
+## Learning results of Graph-Bert with graph-raw residual on Cora.

 ![Learning Results of Graph-Bert with Graph Residual on Cora](./result/screenshot/cora_graph_residual_k_7.png)

 ************************************************************************************************

-## Learning results of Graph-Bert with raw residual on Cora dataset.
+## Learning results of Graph-Bert with raw residual on Cora.

 ![Learning Results of Graph-Bert with Raw Residual on Cora](./result/screenshot/cora_raw_residual_k_7.png)